AC Replacement Cost: What Hill Country Homeowners Need to Know

 Common Off-Season A/C Maintenance Tips for Winter

 While winter may not be the time to use your air conditioning, it’s the perfect opportunity to ensure your system is well-maintained and ready for the warmer months.
 Regular off-season maintenance helps extend the life of your A/C and keeps it running efficiently when temperatures rise.
-Hill Country Refrigeration, serving Fredericksburg, offers these essential winter maintenance tips for your A/C system.
+Hill Country AC, Heating, Plumbing, serving Fredericksburg, offers these essential winter maintenance tips for your A/C system.

 1. Clean the Outdoor Unit